andrewbackes/webshell/README.md

 Shell interaction over the web.
 Users can run a command from a terminal in a web browser on the backend system running the API.
 It is meant to be added as an admin portal to a backend service.
 Of course you should be careful with it since you are allowing users to execute whatever they want over the web.

 ## How does it work?
+Webshell uses websockets to communicate between the browser and the backend.
+It also uses GitHub OAuth2 for authentication and authorization and keeps track of user sessions.

+Users can send commands through a web ui that looks similar to a terminal window.
+The commands run on the backend where the API lives.

 There are two pieces.
 The frontend webapp is done with React and found in `webapp/`.
 The backend app is written in Go and can be found in `cmd/`.

 ## How do I run it?